Last updated: September 2025

 - Periodically review venue performance and adjust routing where required.

-- Report material issues to senior management and, where required, to regulators.
+- Report material issues to senior management and, where required, to VARA.

-- Notify clients of material changes to the Best Execution Policy.
+- Notify clients of material changes to this Best Execution Policy.